What is Sand Casting?

 See the video to the right to learn more about sand casting.

 As an alternative to packing sand around the pattern, many customers take advantage of MetalTek’s Patternless Molding technology.
-In patternless molding a reverse of the casting is machined from sand to create the mold, rather than forming sand around a pattern.
+A reverse of the casting is machined from sand to create the mold, rather than forming sand around a pattern.
 Production then proceeds normally.
 Timing is quicker than traditional sand casting, design changes are easy to implement, and hard patterns need not be stored or maintained.

 Sand Casting Video